 Here are some questions to ask yourself in order to determine the best Keukenhof tickets for you.

 A quick note on the Keukenhof Express: The Keukenhof Express is actually a very confusing little thing (in my opinion) because it’s not just one bus, it’s multiple routes that run from different start points to Keukenhof directly.
 So, in reality, there isn’t one single “Keukenhof Express”, there are multiple that are labelled with different numbers.
-They are 852 (from Europaplein Metro Station), 854 (from Leiden), 858 (from Schipol Airport), 859 (from Hoofddorp).
+They are 852 (from Europaplein Metro Station), 854 (from Leiden), 858 (from Schipol Airport).

 1. Where will you be visiting Keukenhof from?